Ab initio materials physics and microscopic electrodynamics of media: Functional Approach to electrodynamics of media

 where the first terms on the right hand side describe the (typically, but not necessarily, static) microscopic charge and current densities of the material {\it in the absence of an external perturbation}.
 Concretely, one may think of $\rho_0$ and $\vec j_0$ as ground-state (or thermal) expectation values, i.e.,

 where $|\Psi_0\rangle$ denotes the ground state of an unperturbed many-body Hamiltonian $\hat H_0$\hh.
 By contrast, the respective second terms in Eqs.~\eqref{eq_intSplit1}--\eqref{eq_intSplit2} are {\it induced} by the perturbation and hence describe the reaction or response of the system to that very perturbation.
-The latter on its side can be identified with the external electromagnetic fields produced in an experiment to act on the material and, at least partially, controlled by the experimenter.
+For its part, the latter can be identified with the external electromagnetic fields produced in an experiment to act on the material and, at least partially, controlled by the experimenter.

 Microscopic electrodynamics of media is therefore centered around the interplay of {\it external} and {\it induced fields}: In experiments, one considers material probes under the influence of external perturbations, and in ab initio calculations, one considers microscopic many-body systems in external electromagnetic fields.
 Correspondingly, with the external and induced fields we re-introduce the {\itshape total sources} as